 - The PEP is a statutory document and is the joint responsibility of the Social Worker and Designated Teacher (DT).
-The DT should take the lead with chairing the PEP meeting. - The PEP must be initiated within 10 working days of a child being taken into care and completed within 10 school days.
+The DT should take the lead with chairing the PEP meeting. - The termly PEP must be initiated within 10 school days of a child/young person being taken into care and completed within 20 school days.
 As a minimum, the PEP should be reviewed on a termly basis.
-A review should also be initiated whenever a school or care placement changes, need arises or additional funding is required. - Statutory guidance describes the PEP as a 'living document'.
-The key part of the document is the targets section, which should be reviewed by everyone including the child or young person on a regular basis to ensure they are on track. - Apart from when a child is new into care the previous PEP should be a starting point for each meeting.
+A review should also be initiated whenever a school or care placement changes, need arises or additional funding is required.
+Following the initial PEP, termly PEPs should be completed and submitted to the Virtual School within 10 schools days of the meeting taking place. - Statutory guidance describes the PEP as a 'living document'.
+The key part of the document is the targets section, which should be reviewed by everyone including the child/child/young person or child/young person on a regular basis to ensure they are on track. - Apart from when a child/young person is new into care the previous PEP should be a starting point for each meeting.
 The meeting itself should focus on: reviewing targets set, recording progress made towards identified outcomes and setting new targets if appropriate.